 Addiction

-Which doctors to contact if there is a violation of the emotional-volitional sphere:
+Which doctors should you contact if there is a violation of the emotional-volitional sphere:

 Have you noticed a violation of the emotional-volitional sphere?
 Do you want to know more detailed information or do you need an inspection?
-You can book an appointment with a doctor– clinic Eurolaboratory always at your service!
-The best doctors will examine you, study the external signs and help identify the disease by symptoms, advise you and provide the necessary assistance. you also can call a doctor at home.
-Clinic Eurolaboratory open for you around the clock.
+You can make an appointment with a doctor– clinic Eurolab always at your service!
+The best doctors will examine you, study external signs and help you identify the disease by symptoms, advise you and provide the necessary assistance. you also can call a doctor at home.
+Clinic Eurolab open for you around the clock.

 How to contact the clinic:

-Phone of our clinic in Kiev: (+38 044) 206-20-00 (multichannel).
-The secretary of the clinic will select a convenient day and hour for you to visit the doctor.
+Phone number of our clinic in Kyiv: (+38 044) 206-20-00 (multi-channel).
+The clinic secretary will select a convenient day and time for you to visit the doctor.
 Our coordinates and directions are indicated.
-Look in more detail about all the services of the clinic on her.
+Look in more detail about all the clinic’s services on it.

 (+38 044) 206-20-00

-Have you been disturbed emotionally-volitional sphere?
-You need to be very careful about your overall health.
-People don't pay enough attention disease symptoms and do not realize that these diseases can be life-threatening.
+Are your emotional and volitional spheres impaired?
+It is necessary to take a very careful approach to your overall health.
+People don't pay enough attention symptoms of diseases and do not realize that these diseases can be life-threatening.
 There are many diseases that at first do not manifest themselves in our body, but in the end it turns out that, unfortunately, it is too late to treat them.
-Each disease has its own specific signs, characteristic external manifestations - the so-called disease symptoms.
+Each disease has its own specific signs, characteristic external manifestations - the so-called symptoms of the disease.
 Identifying symptoms is the first step in diagnosing diseases in general.
-To do this, you just need to several times a year be examined by a doctor not only to prevent a terrible disease, but also to maintain a healthy spirit in the body and the body as a whole.
+To do this, you just need to do it several times a year. be examined by a doctor to not only prevent terrible disease, but also to maintain a healthy spirit in the body and the organism as a whole.

 If you want to ask a doctor a question, use the online consultation section, perhaps you will find answers to your questions there and read self care tips.
 If you are interested in reviews about clinics and doctors, try to find the information you need on.
-Also register on the medical portal Eurolaboratory to be constantly up to date with the latest news and information updates on the site, which will be automatically sent to you by mail.
+Also register on medical portal Eurolab to keep abreast of the latest news and information updates on the site, which will be automatically sent to you by email.

-The symptom map is for educational purposes only.
-Do not self-medicate; For all questions regarding the definition of the disease and how to treat it, contact your doctor.
-EUROLAB is not responsible for the consequences caused by the use of the information posted on the portal.
+The symptom chart is for educational purposes only.
+Do not self-medicate; For all questions regarding the definition of the disease and methods of its treatment, consult your doctor.
+EUROLAB is not responsible for the consequences caused by the use of information posted on the portal.

-If you are interested in any other symptoms of diseases and types of disorders or you have any other questions and suggestions - write to us, we will definitely try to help you.
+If you are interested in any other symptoms of diseases and types of disorders, or you have any other questions or suggestions, write to us, we will definitely try to help you.

-The concept of emotional regulation and emotional norm, individual psychological features of the manifestation of emotions and feelings.
-Classification of emotional disturbances.
+The concept of emotional regulation and emotional norms, individual psychological characteristics of the manifestation of emotions and feelings.
+Classification of emotional disorders.
 Emotional disorders in various pathological processes and conditions.
-Methods and techniques for studying emotions (MTSV Luscher, MPV Szondi, questionnaire for assessing the emotional state, drawing projective methods).
+Methods and techniques for studying emotions (Lüscher’s MCV, Sondi’s MCV, assessment questionnaire emotional state, drawing projective techniques).

-Emotions- this is a mental process of subjective reflection of the most general attitude of a person to objects and phenomena of reality, to other people and to himself in relation to the satisfaction or dissatisfaction of his needs, goals and intentions.
+Emotions- this is the mental process of subjective reflection of a person’s most general attitude towards objects and phenomena of reality, towards other people and himself in relation to the satisfaction or dissatisfaction of his needs, goals and intentions.

-Individual psychological characteristics - depend on the person's age, temperament and personality as a whole.
-Emotions as complex systemic psychological formations that make up the emotional sphere of a person are characterized by many parameters: sign(positive or negative) and modality(the quality of the emotion) duration and intensity(by force) mobility(speed of change of emotional states) and reactivity(speed of occurrence, severity and adequacy of the emotional response to external and internal stimuli), as well as the degree awareness emotions and their degree arbitrary control.
+Individual psychological characteristics – depend on a person’s age, temperament and personality as a whole.
+Emotions as complex systemic psychological formations that make up the emotional sphere of the individual are characterized by many parameters: sign(positive or negative) and modality(quality of emotion), duration and intensity(by force) mobility(speed of change of emotional states) and reactivity(speed of occurrence, severity and adequacy of the emotional response to external and internal stimuli), as well as the degree awareness emotions and their degree voluntary control.

 Classification of emotional disorders:

-- emotional lability(weakness) - excessive mobility, ease of changing emotions.
+- emotional lability(weakness) – excessive mobility, ease of change of emotions.

-- emotional rigidity(inertia, stiffness) - the experience of emotions persists for a long time, although the event that caused it has long passed.
+- emotional rigidity(inertia, stiffness) – the experience of emotions remains long time, although the event that caused it has long passed.

-- emotional excitability It is determined by the minimum strength, intensity of external or internal stimuli that can cause an emotional reaction in a person.
+- emotional excitability is determined by the minimum strength, intensity of external or internal stimuli that can cause a person’s emotional reaction.

 - explosiveness(explosiveness)